Stephen-lei/EC-SBT/README.md

 2.after install the above three project, please compile the passes with the guide under /Passes.

-3.replace the direct dir in script/EC-SBT-Runner-base with the dir of the current paltfrom.
+3.follow the guide in script/EC-SBT-Runner-base to  specify the dir of the current paltfrom.

 4.run the EC-SBT:
 ```bash